How to organize if you're one of the creative, right brained people!

 9. You begin to do laundry; you're going to get it all done!
 And end up painting the bookshelves.

-We want a home that we can function in, that doesn't humiliate us when people pop over.
+We want a home that we can function in, that doesn't humiliate us when people pop over with their roving eyeballs.
 So here are some ways to help assist you in keeping your interesting, creative life a little more sane, even when you tend to lean toward that right hemisphere a bit too much.